organisciak/dissertation/document/2_litreview.md

 Crowdsourcing emerges from various affordances <!--TODO2 cite affordances (Barry Wellman?-->of modern information networks.
 Such as seen with open-source software development, networked society encourages new forms of cultural creation, not by intention but by consequence of the type of connectedness it allows.

-As networked society has developed and the internet has grown ubiquitous, a great numbers of scholars have noted the cascading consequences in how individuals interact with culture and participate in the creation of cultural objects.
+As networked society has developed and the internet has grown ubiquitous, numerous scholars have noted the cascading consequences in how individuals interact with culture and participate in the creation of cultural objects.
 Two such streams of study are von Hippel's work on _user innovation_ and Benkler's study of the networked information economy, including his concept of _commons-based peer production_.
 Both of these borrow from economic and market-driven theory rather than sociological theory, but they offer valuable language for understanding crowdsourcing as a cultural phenomenon.[^consequence]

-[^consequence]: One might argue for the term _consequence_ rather then _phenomenon_, because it positions crowdsourcing as neither an accident nor a product of intention, but acknowledges a history for it where it is a side-effect of external influences.
+[^consequence]: One might argue for the term _consequence_ rather than _phenomenon_, because it positions crowdsourcing as neither an accident nor a product of intention, but acknowledges a history for it where it is a side-effect of external influences.

 If crowdsourcing is a generalized version of open source principles, von Hippel's work on user innovation[@von_hippel_sources_1988;@von_hippel_democratizing_2006] was an early observation of the trend toward a greater user focus in computer tools and services.

 With user innovation, new information products or physical products are generated by users -- those that benefit from using rather than selling the product.
-Particularly, von Hippel focuses on 'lead users', users with specific needs that precede broader trends.
+Notably, von Hippel focuses on 'lead users,' users with specific needs that precede broader trends.
-These users either develop new products to fill their needs, or modify existing products.
+These users either develop new products to fill their needs or modify existing products.

-Not all crowdsourcing creation is user innovation, though we see echoes of von Hippel's work in companies that turn to the Internet for help in conducting their business, whether it is soliciting feedback and suggestions (e.g. MyStarbucksIdea [^Starbucks]), bug reports, or even work at a bounty (e.g. advertising contests).
+Not all crowdsourcing creation is user innovation, though there are echoes of von Hippel's work in companies that turn to the Internet for help in conducting their business, whether it is soliciting feedback and suggestions (e.g. MyStarbucksIdea [^Starbucks]), bug reports, or even work at a bounty (e.g. advertising contests).
 User sharing of work performed for themselves is another similar area: for example, when a music service allows users to share their playlists publicly, their realization of a personal need has potential value to other users.

 Benkler's work takes a political economy view on what he calls the 'networked information economy', but arrives at a very similar place to von Hippel.